azuradara/neo-act-plugin/README.md

 1. Open ACT and go to the "Plugins" tab.
 2. Click "Get Plugins..." on the right and pick "Overlay Plugin" then click "Download and Enable".
 3. Once finished, click the "OverlayPlugin.dll" tab and click "New" on the left.
-4. Pick "Ember Overlay" from the Preset dropdown and then give it any name you'd like.
+4. Pick "Custom" from the Preset dropdown and then give it any name you'd like.
+5. Select "MiniParse" from the Type dropdown and click OK.
+6. Click the new overlay you just added on the sidebar on the left, and change the "URL" to `https://azuradara.github.io/neo-act-plugin/overlays/live-like/`.
+7. Move it somewhere you like, then click "Enable clickthrough" to prevent your mouse from clicking it while you're playing.
-5. For the time being, overlay doesn't recognize BNSR.exe as being the game client, so you will need to do some extra steps to make it stay on top:
+9. For the time being, overlay doesn't recognize BNSR.exe as being the game client, so you will need to do some extra steps to make it stay on top:
   a.
 Go to Plugins > OverlayPlugin.dll > General
   b.
 Uncheck "Automatically hide overlays when the game is in the background"
+10. If you would like to configure hotkeys for locking/unlocking and toggling visibility:
+  a.
+Click the overlay you just added on the sidebar and go to the "Hotkeys" tab.
+  b.
+Click "Add new hotkey", select your action, and bind it to whatever key you'd like.

+The overlay will update automatically every time we push something new to this repository (unlike the plugin), so check back from time to time to see what changed.

 There are tons of overlay configuration videos on YouTube - mostly related to FFXIV - but it's the same principal, overlays should be mostly game-agnostic.